aerotanmoy/tbde/README.md

 -- Current disk io is not performance compliant.
 Usage of better instance.
 -- Also increase in number of vcpu nodes to have more parallel compute power will reduce overall ingestion time

--- Another possible approach is redesigning the architecture by forking based on filetypes and have parallel ingestion flows. --> Effort required
+-- Another possible approach is redesigning the architecture by forking based on filetypes and have parallel ingestion flows.
+However parallel writes are. currently not being supported in Baremetal Postgres

 1)Calculate the relative change in ltp between NIFTY22JANFUT and BANKNIFTY22JANFUT symbols for an input duration.